 Dr. Phill Gagné

 The goal of the Statistical and Research Methodology in Education (Stats/Methods) grant program (CFDA 84.305D) is to provide a wide range of methodological and statistical tools that will better enable applied education scientists to conduct rigorous education research.
 Through this grant program, IES invites applications to develop new methodological approaches, to extend and improve existing methods, and to create other tools that can enhance the ability of researchers to conduct high quality, scientific education research.
 Stats/Methods grants are divided into Core (previously Regular) and Early Career.
-Regular grants last a maximum of 3 years, with a maximum award amount of $900,000 to support the development of new and improved statistical and research methods and their dissemination to education researchers or $350,000 to support the compilation of existing research and information for a given method into toolkits, guidelines, compendia, and review papers that help education researchers understand and apply the method.
+Core grants last a maximum of 3 years, with a maximum award amount of $900,000 to support the development of new and improved statistical and research methods and their dissemination to education researchers or $350,000 to support the compilation of existing research and information for a given method into toolkits, guidelines, compendia, and review papers that help education researchers understand and apply the method.
 Early Career grants last a maximum of 2 years, with a maximum award amount of $300,000 to support the development of new and improved statistical and research methods by early career researchers.

 Stats/Methods debuted as a separate grant program in fiscal year (FY) 2009.
 IES's history of supporting Stats/Methods research, however, began prior to FY 2009, with 14 methodological projects being funded through IES's Unsolicited grant mechanism.
-The distinction between Regular and Early Career applications was introduced in the FY 2014 Stats/Methods competition.
+The distinction between Regular (now Core) and Early Career applications was introduced in the FY 2014 Stats/Methods competition.
 For that competition, the new category of Early Career was introduced in order to give early career methodologists an opportunity to apply for a smaller grant in a context that was set off from the applications submitted by well-established methodologists.
 Thirteen Early Career grants have been awarded to date.
 Beginning in FY 2022, Regular grants were renamed Core grants and expanded to respond to the need in the field for methodologists to condense existing methodological approaches and software into dissemination products that are even more user-friendly for applied researchers, such as toolkits and usage guidelines.

 Why is Stats/Methods Unique?